RedHatSatellite/ballista/README.md

 # Ballista

 Ballista is Katello/Red Hat Satellite 6 command-line tool which makes some admin tasks easier (and faster).
-It originated as an extension of the hammer-cli to do things that are not implemented in hammer.
-It's designed to be modular as all actions are separated module files.
-It has a hammer like syntax and is also fully configurable with only an ini configuration file.
+Its original goal is to act as a supplement to the hammer-cli, providing functionality that hammer does not.
+Because of its modular design all subcommand logic is contained in seperate modules, so it is easy to extend its functionality.
+It has a hammer-like syntax and can optionally use a standard configuration file for default parameters such as Katello/Satellite6 url and organization.

 ## Current features/modules

 ### Chain publishing of Content Views

-With Ballista it's possible in a single step to publish a new version of one or more Content View(s) and automatically attach them to the related Composite Content Views.
-When the new version is published the Composite Content Views will also be published to a new version.
+With Ballista it's possible to publish a new version of one or more Content Views and automatically attach them to the related Composite Content Views with a single command.
+When the new version is published the Composite Content Views that contain the newly published Content View will also be published to a new version.
+Note that this new version is not yet promoted, so you still have control over your normal patch and lifecycle management.

 ### Mass promote Content Views to a Lifecycle environment

-When the chain publishing is done and you want to make the new versions visible to a Lifecycle environment (for example in a new patch period) you can use Ballista to promote multiple Content Views to a Lifecycle environment with one single command.
+Using a single command you can promote the newest version of multiple Content Views to a Lifecycle Environment.
+This is especially useful when combined with the chain-publishing feature, as you can first update your baseviews and then mass-promote the resulting versions of the Composite Content Views when you actually want to have the content available to your hosts in that environment (ie. when you want to patch).

 ### Cleanout Content View versions

-Every version of a Content View stays in your system and won't be cleaned automatically.
-With Ballista you can cleanout (all) your Content Views with one single command and optional keep a set of previous versions.
+In order to be able to roll back to a previous version of a Content View, previous versions are never removed by Katello/Satellite6.
+Removing old and obsolete versions can be a time consuming manual (and thus error-prone) operation.
+With Ballista you can remove all unused versions of a Content View, optionally supplying a number of recent versions to keep.
+If you have a lot of content views, you can also clean all of them in one go.

 ## Usage